fbrugnaro/atari/README.md

-# atari
+# DDQN on Atari
-Atari Deep Q
+Implementation of the DDQN algorithm for the Atari 2600 games